Browser Provider

 to browser

-and provide a configuration object with a series of steps to execute.
+and define a series of steps

 providers: